jmsfilipe/where-have-i-been-lib/README.md

 ####Reducing number of points

-Ĩntended to remove points that are not within a minimum distance of each other.
+Intended to remove points that are not within a minimum distance of each other.
 This minimum separation between points is specified in meters.

 `reduce_points(min_distance, min_time)`